Russia test-fires new hypersonic missile from submarine

 MOSCOW (AP) — A prospective Russian hypersonic missile has been successfully test-fired from a nuclear submarine for the first time, the military said Monday.

-The Russian Defense Ministry said the Zircon missile was launched from the Severodvinsk submarine and hit a designated mock target in the Barents Sea.
+The Russian Defense Ministry said that the Severodvinsk submarine performed two launches of the Zircon cruise missile at mock targets in the Barents Sea.

+It first test-fired Zircon from the surface, and then launched another missile from a submerged position in the White Sea.

 The launch marked Zircon’s first launch from a submarine.
 It previously has been repeatedly test-fired from a navy frigate, most recently in July.